storj/storj/docs/design/garbage-collection.md

 - Upon deletion
 - Upon replacement
 - When a satellite makes a repair and drops the node
-- When the client stops paying his bills
+- When the client stops paying their bills
 - Uplink uploads data without committing it

 ### Today's implementation